rluyck/Road_accidents_Belgium/README.md

 # Analysis of road accidents in Belgium 2005-2018 (ongoing)

-### Beware

--Original dataset uses "dead" i.o. "death"<br>
--Project is ongoing, some plots may not look very nice, will be corrected for final results.

 ### Data source

 -https://statbel.fgov.be/en/open-data.<br> -License: 'Licentie open data' which is compatible with the Creative Commons Attribution 2.0 license https://creativecommons.org/licenses/by/2.0